Business and Lifestyle Information

 What types of operation are permissible for a foreign company in Japan?

 Foreign companies generally establish a business presence in one of four types: representative office, branch office, subsidiary company, or limited liability partnership (LLP).
-BDC TOKYO can provide advice on which is most appropriate for your company’s size, business, and future direction.
+BDCT TOKYO can provide advice on which is most appropriate for your company’s size, business, and future direction.
 Contact us for a consultation.

 More detailed information can be obtained from JETRO